Constraints on the mass and self-coupling of Ultra-Light Scalar Field Dark Matter using observational limits on galactic central mass: Modelling realistic cores

-As we saw, for the theoretical soliton, for typical realistic values of ${\hat \alpha}$ and ${\hat \lambda}$ of interest to us, we find that the mass of the soliton ${\hat M}$ is typically ${\cal O}(1)$ which is far bigger than the typically observed values (since ${\hat \phi}(0) = 1$ corresponds to too large a central density).
 One thus needs to do the following: \begin{itemize} \item start with some initial values ${\hat \alpha} = {\hat \alpha}_{ini}$ and ${\hat \lambda} = {\hat \lambda}_{ini}$, while solving eqs.~(\ref{eq:GP_dimless}) and (\ref{eq:P_dimless}) and obtain the theoretical solitons, \item use the scaling transformations to turn theoretical solitons into real solitons whose parameters take realistic values.

 \end{itemize} In other words, the scaling transformation parameter ``$s$" needs to be chosen to ensure that $\hat M$ of the real soliton as well as the corresponding $\hat \alpha$ are equal to the observed values.
-Let us now see how that can be done.
+The way to do this is explained in detail in appendices \ref{sec:scaling} and \ref{sec:parameter}.
+Thus, the correct value of scaling parameter $s$ will be such that